 It cannot be stressed enough that self-advising tools and resources are not intended to replace faculty- and peer-advising.
 As will be discussed in the section dedicated to individual tools and resources, they have important disadvantages and limitations.
 Notwithstanding, self-advising can be used to supplement more traditional forms of advising.
 For example, by providing input for conversations with faculty advisers and peers, such as generating suggestions for possible choices and enabling students to formulate insights that can then be discussed in person.

 Self-advising tools and resources can help students consider various aspects before making decisions related to multiple domains, and help them formulate answers to different kinds of questions.
 This toolkit contains 3 categories of self-advising tools.
 These are:

-– Guided Pathways -Providing students with personalized recommendations and suggestions for choices they face (Link 1 Introduction text about Guided Pathways)
+– Guided Pathways -Providing students with personalized recommendations and suggestions for choices they face.

 – Holistic Support Environments – Providing students with detailed information about their study progress and their educational development.